-Conditional compilation in C Preprocessor
+Conditional Compilation in C Preprocessor

 Conditional compilation is a powerful feature of the C preprocessor that allows for selective inclusion or exclusion of code based on specific conditions.
 It enables the creation of different versions of a program for different scenarios.
 This article aims to provide a clear understanding of conditional compilation in the C preprocessor, its syntax, usage, and benefits.